I was 7 years old when I heard my given name for the first time.

 My Tūhoe family on my Dad's side have always called me Tumanako while my whānau on my mother's side, Tūhoe, Whakatōhea, Tuwharetoa, and Te Whānau a Apanui, call me by my nickname.

 I don't remember a discussion when I was 7 about the name change other than to be told that it was the name I was christened.
 Attending a new school was the opportunity to use it, they said.
-We had moved to the small dairy factory village of Waharoa, in the Waikato, where my father had got a job as a factory hand.
+We had moved to the small dairy factory village of Waharoa, in the Waikato, where my father had landed a job as a factory hand.

 I came to understand that my parents, along with many other Māori at the time, gave their children Pākehā names in the hope of improving their educational and employment opportunities.

-They were the generation to whom corporal punishment was ruthlessly meted out if they were caught speaking te reo at school.
+They were the generation to whom corporal punishment was cruelly meted out if they were caught speaking te reo at school.
 They were the generation conditioned to believe that their children would suffer as they did if te reo was their first language.
 They were the generation made to believe that Māori/ancestral Christian names would disadvantage their children.

 Consequently, many of those in my generation were denied the gift of te reo as their first language and the gift of ancestral or tipuna names as Christian names.

 Typical of their generation, my parents navigated colonial ideology and systems without rocking the boat.
 They were acquiescent and deferential and this was reflected in their parenting style.
 "You have to be cleaner and smarter than the rest to be the same," my mother would often say, and we were always to be respectful.